trendct-data/occupation-wages-states/stories/story_KY.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Kentucky was among <span class='occ_title_em'>Pile-driver operators</span>.
+The biggest decline for any job category in Kentucky was among <span class='occ_title_em'>pile-driver operators</span>.
 In 1999, there were 620 employees.
 But by 2015, that figure declined 95.16 percent to 30.

 The jobs that had gained the most employees was locomotive engineers.
 There were 1,250 percent more workers in 2015 as compared to 2000.
 Overall, the total number of workers grew from 60 to 810 in Kentucky.